|

 understand what each one gives you.
 Then you can make a good decision

+about which will be better for you.
 By the way, there is a third very significant light engine technology

 called LCOS (liquid crystal on silicon).
 It is being developed by